Káťa Kabanová: Synopsis

-Vána Kudrjás admires the view of the Volga River, which amuses the more literal-minded housekeeper of the adjoining Kabanov estate.
-Two men approach, Dikoj and his nephew, Boris Grigorjevic, where Dikoj is berating Boris.
+Váňa Kudrjáš admires the view of the Volga River, which amuses the more literal-minded housekeeper of the adjoining Kabanov estate.
+Two men approach, Dikoj and his nephew, Boris Grigorjevič, where Dikoj is berating Boris.
 Dikoj learns that Kabanicha, the Kabanov family matriarch, is not at home.
-Dikoj leaves, and Boris explains to Vána Kudrjás why he tolerates the abuse: his parents are dead, and to be able to collect his inheritance, he must respect his uncle no matter what his uncle says to him.
-Boris also tells Vána Kudrjás that he is secretly in love with Káťa, the young wife of Tichon.
-Káťa appears and Kabanicha reproaches her son Tichon – Kata's husband – for his inattentiveness.
+Dikoj leaves, and Boris explains to Váňa Kudrjáš why he tolerates the abuse: his parents are dead, and to be able to collect his inheritance, he must respect his uncle no matter what his uncle says to him.
+Boris also tells Váňa Kudrjáš that he is secretly in love with Káťa, the young wife of Tichon.
+Káťa appears and Kabanicha reproaches her son Tichon – Kaťa's husband – for his inattentiveness.
 Tichon and Káťa try to calm her down, but Kabanicha will have none of it, telling Tichon that he spoils Káťa.
 Tichon complains to Varvara, the family's foster daughter, who rebukes him for retreating into drinking more than defending Káťa.

 In the house, Káťa tells Varvara of her happy childhood, and dreams of having a man who truly loves her.
 Tichon enters to say good-bye, as he is journeying to Kazan on business, for Kabanicha.
 Káťa asks to accompany him or for him not to go, but he insists.
 Káťa then asks him to make her swear an oath to speak to no strangers during his absence, which puzzles Tichon.
 Kabanicha announces that Tichon must go, but not before instructing Káťa how to behave in his absence.
 Tichon dutifully says that Káťa must treat Kabanicha like her own mother and always act properly.
 He bows to Kabanicha and kisses her and Kát'a before he departs.

 Act 2

 The women are working on embroidery.
 Kabanicha criticizes Káťa for not appearing more sorrowful at Tichon's absence.
 After Kabanicha leaves, Varvara shows Káťa the key to the far part of the garden.
-Varvara intends to meet Vána, her lover, there.
+Varvara intends to meet Váňa, her lover, there.
 She hints at the same suggestion for Káťa, and puts the key in her hand.
 Káťa is hesitant, but then surrenders to fate and will meet Boris.
 She steps outside as evening comes on.
 Kabanicha reappears with Dikoj, who is drunk and complaining that people take advantage of his softhearted nature.
 However, Kabanicha chastises him.

-Vána Kudrjás is waiting for Varvara in the garden.
+Váňa Kudrjás is waiting for Varvara in the garden.
 Boris then unexpectedly appears, after receiving a message to go there.
-Varvara arrives, and she and Vána go for a walk by the river.
+Varvara arrives, and she and Váňa go for a walk by the river.
 Káťa then appears, and Boris declares his love for her.
 She is at first worried about social ruin, but finally she reciprocates, confessing her secret feelings for him.
 They embrace and they too leave for a walk.
-Vána and Varvara return, as she explains her precautions should Kabanicha suddenly appear.
-Káťa and Boris are heard in wordless, ecstatic duet as Vána and Varvara say that it is time to return home.
+Váňa and Varvara return, as she explains her precautions should Kabanicha suddenly appear.
+Káťa and Boris are heard in wordless, ecstatic duet as Váňa and Varvara say that it is time to return home.